qooxdoo/documentation/6.0/development/cli/packages.md

 example, a package that depends on `"@qooxdoo/framework":"^6.0.0-alpha"` will be considered compatible with all 6.x versions, but not with v7.x.

-In addition, the previous, now deprecated `info.Qooxdoo-versions` entry is supported, which takes an array of version numbers.
-You need to specify each and every version that you want to support, and any new Qooxdoo version will break compatibility.
-Support for this will be removed in version 7.

 ### qx package and NPM

 There are two ways in which the package system and the NPM package manager relate to each other: a) the general question why packages aren't distributed as NPM packages, as the compiler is, and b) how NPM-specific information is handled by the compiler.

 a) Since the compiler is an NPM module, one might ask why we aren't using NPM for Qooxdoo packages.
 Why create an additional package system?
 Qooxdoo packages work similarly to NPM, but without storing releases in a centralized repository.
 They are (currently) downloaded directly from GitHub releases because that is where most Qooxdoo code is developed and published.

 b) Under normal circumstances, a package does not need to use NPM or maintain a `package.json` file.
-In particular, neither the `@qooxdoo/compiler` nor the `@qooxdoo/framework` npm packages should be NPM dependencies of the package.
+In particular, the `@qooxdoo/framework` npm package should not be NPM dependency of the package, unless the package contains a standalone application.
-Instead, they are installed either at the level of the application or globally (see the [docs on installation](../README.md)).
 You might want to use NPM for development-time task such as transpiling your code, but all NPM-related information in the package will be ignored by the compiler.